Today, patients aren’t just patients; they’re “healthcare consumers.”

 Patients are feeling neglected.

-Taking the time to personally consult them and assure them that everything will be okay will strengthen the doctor and patient relationship and keep patients loyal to your practice.
+Taking the time to consult them personally and assure them that everything will be okay will strengthen the doctor-patient relationship and keep patients loyal to your practice.

 They are sick of dealing with scheduling issues.